medialab/sandcrawler/SPECS.md

 ### Retries & Expansion

 You might want to be able to tell the crawler that you want to retry scraping a page on failure.

-You might also want to tell the crawler to continue scraping other page of whom you found the links in pages you were initially scraping.

 ```js
 crawler